thehogfather/brackets-code-folding/README.md

 A code folding extension for [Brackets](https://github.com/adobe/brackets/) based on [CodeMirror's folding addon](http://codemirror.net/demo/folding.html).
 Peforms code folding based on brace ({}, []) matching and multiline comments for javascript, json, css, php and less files.
 Also has some support for html and xml files based on tag matching.

+### Features
+1. Define custom regions in any language recognised in Brackets by creating a line comment whose first word is **region** to designate the beginning of a region, and another line comment whose first word is **endregion** to designate the end of a region

-Holding down the Alt-key while clicking on code regions collapses or expands all foldable child regions (as found in OSX Finder).
+2. Collapse or expand all foldable child regions by holding down the Alt-key while clicking on fold triangles (as found in OSX Finder).

+3. Fold states are persisted to preferences file.

 ### How to install
 Navigate to **Brackets > File > Install Extension** and paste url https://github.com/thehogfather/brackets-code-folding